jennerhanni/GraphletDB/README.md

 **@id**

-This id is a unique identifier, usually a resource link, so this dataset can be referenced across the internet.
+This id is a unique identifier, usually a resource link, so this dataset can be referenced directly from across the internet.

 ```
 "@id": "http://af3c52e46cd.org/db.json  ",